oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 -------

-# OData Extension for Data Aggregation Version 4.0
+# OData Extension for Data Aggregation Version 4.0 with dummy change that should go away automatically

 ## Committee Specification Draft 04